tldr-pages/tldr/pages/common/dd.md

 `dd if=/dev/{{drive_device}} of={{/path/to/file.img}} status=progress`

-- Restore a drive from an img file and show the progress:
+- Restore a drive from an IMG file and show the progress:

 `dd if={{/path/to/file.img}} of=/dev/{{drive_device}} status=progress`